SALAD GREENHOUSE – OVERVIEW

 Over the last century there has been a 1 degree C (1.5F) rise in temperature which is high by earth’s standards.
 Elevated C02 levels today are melting the Arctic seas.
 With a rise of 1 more degree the Greenland ice sheet will melt, and it is already starting.

 If the world heats up by another 2 degrees C the results will be catastrophic.
 A new world conference attended by up to 24,000 people in Copenhagen in the fall of 2010 sounded the alarm.
-This level was expected at 2050 but we are quickly approaching it now.
+This level was expected at 2050 but we are quickly approaching it now - just look at the weather.

 A 3 degree rise in temperature guarantees disaster.
 This will cause the Greenland sheet to melt completely, and the ocean levels will rise more than 25 m (80’).
 A 3 degree rise would burn away the Amazon forest, flood major cities and lowlands, and release more C02 from the melting of the methane hydrates now frozen on the floor of the Arctic ocean.
 There are more methane hydrates than all the known oil and gas, and methane is 8 times more potent as a greenhouse gas as C02.
 There was a 3 degree rise 3 million years ago, and sea levels were 25 m (80’) higher than today.
 If we follow the current rate of fossil fuel burning, then temperatures will rise 2-3 degrees by mid century, much sooner than predicted.